 I look away from her.
 “It’s nothing mom, I-I just…” I sigh again and then rise from the table.
 “It’s fine.”

 I place my plate in the dishwasher and then walk into the family room.
-The fireplace has been lit and I can feel the warmth from the orange-yellow tinted flames, filling up the room.
-Walking over, I place my hands out in front of me and enjoy the warmth.
+The fireplace has been lit and I can feel the warmth from the orange-yellow tinted flames filling up the room.
+Walking over, I then place my hands out in front of me and enjoy the warmth.
 It has a strange calming effect.

 I hear plates clinking behind me and know that my mom is putting the dishes away.
 I close my eyes and bath in the warmth from the fire.
 Maybe she would finally let it go.